 What’s the difference between a swaddle and a baby sleep sack?

-Traditionally babies are swaddled, that is they are wrapped tightly in a blanket to help soothe them.
-A swaddle can be done with almost any blanket and there is a proper technique to get the wrap to stay and be comfortable for the baby.
-Swaddles are usually used from newborn to around 3 months, which is right around when the baby starts to break out of the swaddle.
+Traditionally newborn babies are swaddled, that is they are wrapped tightly in a blanket to help soothe them.
+A swaddle can be done with almost any blanket, but the technique can be a little tricky.
+Swaddles are usually used from newborn to around 3 months, which is right around the time that most babies start to break out of the swaddle.

 Sleep sacks eliminate the need for learning any swaddling technique, as they usually can just be zipped up or velcroed.
 The styles vary but basically, it’s like a wearable sleeping bag that keeps babies warm and cozy without the need to wrap them up in blankets.
 It is a safer alternative to loose blankets.
-Plus, if you can no longer safely swaddle because your baby is rolling over, you can use a sleep sack with open arms instead.
+Plus, if you can no longer safely swaddle because your baby is rolling over, a sleep sack with open arms can still be used.

 - Extends the feeling of the womb